OkapiLib/OkapiLib/README.md

 ## Installing

 You can use the PROS CLI to install OkapiLib.
 In your terminal, inside the project you want to install OkapiLib in, run `pros conduct apply okapilib`.
-Note that in modern versions of PROS 3, Okapilib will be installed by default in new projects.
+Note that in newer (post-beta) versions of PROS 3, Okapilib will be installed by default in new projects.

 ## Contributing